 If Your Pet Is Hospitalized

 If our doctor recommends your pet be hospitalized for ongoing care, an itemized estimate will be provided and discussed in detail with you.
-Working closely with you, our team will develop a plan that works within your means to best help your pet.
+Working closely with you, our team will develop a plan that works within your means to help your pet best.
 Tests and treatments will begin as soon as possible.
-Our doctors will keep you updated on test results and call you when there is a change in your pet’s condition.
+Our doctors will update you on test results and call you when there is a change in your pet’s condition.
 In addition, your family veterinarian will be updated on your pet’s status and treatment.
-Your family veterinarian can also play an integral part in your pet’s treatment planning and continued care.
-Please feel free to call at any time, including through the night, for updates.
+Your family veterinarian can also be integral to your pet’s treatment planning and continued care.
+Please feel free to call anytime, including through the night, for updates.
 Typically through the night, no news is good news.

-Often, our emergency doctors and specialists participate in morning and afternoon hospital-wide case rounds, presenting patients to all staff members who will be working with your pet.
+Our emergency doctors and specialists often participate in morning and afternoon hospital-wide case rounds, presenting patients to all staff members working with your pet.
 We are all here to support one another.

 Visitation can be arranged by calling us.
-You are welcome to visit either in an exam room or cage-side, based on your pet’s condition and other activities that may be occurring within the hospital.
+You are welcome to visit either in an exam room or cage-side, based on your pet’s condition and other activities in the hospital.

 We strive to make every pet as comfortable as possible.
 We have a variety of cage sizes and locations throughout our hospital area.
-We are careful to take individual needs into account when choosing a temporary “home” for your dog or cat.
-We have a collection of high quality comforters, fleeces, cushions and pet beds, as well as special equipment to warm up or cool down the cages for your pet’s individual comfort.
-Overnight, we like to dim the lights down if possible to allow for rest.
+We carefully consider individual needs when choosing a temporary “home” for your dog or cat.
+We have a collection of high-quality comforters, fleeces, cushions, pet beds, and special equipment to warm up or cool down the cages for your pet’s comfort.
+Overnight, we like to dim the lights to allow for rest.

 Vital signs are routinely monitored and recorded by our nurses.
 IV fluid treatment and medications are administered according to the doctor’s orders.
-During their stay with us, patients benefit from lots of TLC and enrichment, and are walked, fed and kept clean.
-Highly trained, compassionate veterinarians and technicians are stationed within the hospital ICU area 24/7, so that your pet is never left unattended.
-All of our cages are visible from all areas of the room, so your pet is never out of sight.
-We encourage you to come see where your pet is staying while in our care; we’ll be happy to show you.
+During their stay with us, patients benefit from lots of TLC and enrichment and are walked, fed, and kept clean.
+Highly trained, compassionate veterinarians and technicians are stationed within the hospital ICU area 24/7, so your pet is never left unattended.
+All our cages are visible from all room areas, so your pet is never out of sight.
+We encourage you to see where your pet stays while in our care; we’ll be happy to show you.